 - Blood in the urine

-- A continuous pain below the ribs
+- A continuous pain in the side, near the kidneys

 - A lump in the abdomen

 - Constant fever and night sweats